Ah, hello 2017. I was born in 1977, so yes, this year, I will be 40.

 I am not planning on doing the bucket list thing or desperately trying to lose weight/master a new skill/change my look or whatever it may be before I am 40, because to be honest if I wanted to do these things age is irrelevant, I’d just do them!
 But what I am finding myself doing is looking at where I am at now and appreciating it.
 I have a wonderful husband, happy and healthy kids and am fortunate enough to be surrounded by lovely family and friends.
 So I have all I need.

-40 does make me think I should feel more grown up though somehow.
+40 does make me think I should feel more grown up though somehow, perhaps pay more attention to my longer terms plans, make sure pensions are performing, get health insurance, think retirement?
+Nah!
 It hasn’t happened so far with each passing birthday or the birth of my children, so I can’t help but suspect that this milestone won’t make any difference either.
 So I will simply take from 40 what is offered to me – a weekend away, a bigger fuss over my birthday and more presents?
 Maybe?!
 That’ll do for me.